NIVANorge/Mobius/Applications/Persist/README.md

 PERSiST (the Precipitation, Evapotranspiration and Runoff Simulator for Solute Transport) is described in the [PERSiST paper](https://pdfs.semanticscholar.org/2e46/db20c4f6dfa1bcdb45f071ce784cc5a6a873.pdf) (Futter et. al. 2014)

 The model is a flexible, semi-distributed landscape-scale rainfall-runoff modelling toolkit suitable for simulating a broad range of user-specified perceptual models of runoff generation and stream flow occurring in different climatic regions and landscape types.
+(Futter et. al. 2014)

 ## Difference from earlier versions